ianmilliken/mpc/site/content/landing/take-control-of-your-business-growth-with-a-free-marketing-workshop.md

 * Seek professional marketing help, but don’t want to hire a full time marketing manager
 * Tap into a professional mix of skills
-* Source an outside ‘health check’ on your current self-managed marketing plan
+* Source an outside ‘health check’ on your current marketing plan
 * Gain extra marketing support to grow your business

 </p>